x9-testlab/x9incexc_language-selection/README.md

 - Overall best suited for:
 - Overall not well-suited for:
 - Pros related to this project:
-	- I ([Jim](https://github.com/jim-collier)) am reasonably fluent in C#, so it's fairly quick and natural dev effort.
+	- [Original author](https://github.com/jim-collier) is reasonably fluent in C#, so it's fairly quick and natural dev effort.
 	- Dotnet core C# performs well.
 	- Inherently cross-platform.
 	- Dotnet core C# can now be "compiled" to a single machine-cde executable requiring no runtime.
 (Or more specifically, no preinstalled runtime.
 It actually gets included in the executable.)
 	- With the right compile flags, dotnet core C# can compile to a single small executable that itself can run on any platform without modification - as long as the correct runtime environment is already installed.
 - Cons related to this project:
+	- There's no way to statically link Sqlite3 into an exe; it has to be already installed at the system level.
+(There are kludges that allow packing it in the executable for runtime extraction, but it has to be the right one for the target platform, it's still not statically linked, and it's liable to trigger antivirus.)
+	- The standard C# ADO-compatible Sqlite3 wrapper is currently broken when it comes to compiling down to a single exe, due to a collision between the compiler-generated x86 and x86-64 target folders.
+	- Single executables with the runtime built-in are very large (and actually self-extract to a temporary location before running, behind the scenes).
+	- Smaller executables that require pre-installed runtimes, are susceptible to almost certain bitrot in the long run.
 - Contender?
+Yes, but lack of static linking, and runtime included in large executable, are big problems.

-**Bottom line**:
+**Bottom line**

-	- •There's no way to statically link Sqlite3 into an exe; it has to be already installed.
-(There are kludges that allow packing it in the executable for runtime extraction, but it has to be the right one for the target platform, it's still not statically linked, and it's liable to trigger antivirus.)
-	- The standard C# ADO-compatible Sqlite3 wrapper is currently broken, when it comes to compiling down to a single exe, due to a collision between the compiler-generated x86 and x86-64 target folders.
-	- Single executables with the runtime built-in are huge, and actually self-extract to a temporary location before running. •Smaller executables that require pre-installed runtimes, are susceptible to almost certain bitrot in the long run. •**Many of these cons are individual deal-breakers for a project of this nature, which needs to be entirely self-contained and resistant to long-term bitrot.**
+Many of these cons are individual deal-breakers for a project of this nature, which needs to be entirely self-contained and resistant to long-term bitrot.

-I ([Jim](https://github.com/jim-collier)) adore C#, especially now with dotnet core.
+That said, the ([original author](https://github.com/jim-collier)) adores C#, especially now with dotnet core.
 But that doesn't mean it's the right tool for this job.

 ### C++ 17